Enigma of My Weird Coincidences and Experiences

 On our way to the store there is a set of traffic lights where we make a right turn into the street where the store is located.
 Nothing strange is happening as we approach that intersection, as the lights could be any color, just like at any other place.

 It has become a regular feature to make us laugh in the car when we go shopping, and yet another of those coincidences that we'll never understand.
 If I really wanted to give you a wild speculation about it, I would talk about something like the Law of Attraction, and something in our repeated "mood" created by grocery shopping affecting the set of parallel realities in which there is one with a red light waiting for us.
-Now, here you got something to think or smirk about.
+Now, here you got something to think or to smirk about.

 Extra Set of Eyes?

-Well, there are some other little things, and I am calling them "little" even though they could possibly blow my mind if I knew their explanation.
+Then, there are some other little things, and I am calling them "little" even though they could possibly blow my mind if I knew their explanation.
 Like this "extra set of eyes" on me which keep spooking me up big time.

 Cases like that would regularly put me into a state of confusion, just like another weird phenomenon of my waking up at exactly the time which I had chosen to wake up the night before.